-@leash/buyer-kit wraps @leash/core into the smallest possible “scriptable buyer”.
+@leashmarket/buyer-kit wraps @leashmarket/core into the smallest possible “scriptable buyer”.
 One call, one chained receipt, one real x402 SPL transfer.
+Before paying a seller you can ask Leash for an identity trust verdict with the same checks agents use for automated payments:

 import { createKeyPairSignerFromBytes } from '@solana/kit';